gl-vis/gl-scatter3d/README.md

 #### `points.bounds`
 Lower and upper bounds on the point cloud

+#### `points.clipBounds`
+A pair of arrays that determine lower and upper bounds on the scatter plot to draw.
+These are useful for clipping the scatter plot to a smaller region.

 # Credits
 (c) 2014 Mikola Lysenko.
 MIT License.
 Supported by [plot.ly](https://plot.ly/)